 So I’m back from Seoul!
 Man, it’s hot in Singapore… I’m going to have to squeeze some time out for in the upcoming weeks to write… hope to get it all out soon while it’s fresh in my mind!

-I kept a journal on this journey, using my last Moleskine cahier (which I also used for my secondary Taiwan journal).
-Mostly it’s me and my thoughts with a handy pen, I brought the markers along to sketch but will admit to being too lazy to use them even… I’ll include pix here after I’ve collated them from both iPhone and camera, and when words fail me, maybe a sketch or two from my book.
+I kept a journal on this journey, using my last Moleskine cahier.
+Mostly it was me and my thoughts and a handy pen to write them all down, I brought the markers along to sketch but will admit to being too lazy to use them even… I’ll include pix here after I’ve collated them from both iPhone and camera, and when words fail me, maybe a sketch or two from my book.

 In a nutshell, travelling solo is definitely an experience.
-There’s great freedom in being able to come and go as you wish; change your itinerary on a whim or if you just don’t feel like it; not having to wait around for other people… but it also means you have to get through everything on your own, from small affairs like deciding what to eat for lunch or getting super lost at night.
+There is great freedom in being able to come and go as you wish, change your itinerary on a whim or if you just don’t feel like i, not having to wait around for other people… but it also means you have to get through everything on your own, from small affairs like deciding what to eat for lunch or getting super lost at night.

-On Seoul itself: it’s got the vibrant metropolitan city feel down pat, so quite often I felt right at home, able to navigate the subways fairly successfully, managing to figure out shopping centres and dealing with hordes of people quite deftly.
+Seoul has the vibrant metropolitan city feel down pat, so quite often I felt right at home like I was in Singapore, able to navigate the subways fairly successfully, managing to figure out shopping centres and dealing with hordes of people quite deftly.